 I’m so excited to share this dish with you.
 It’s outrageously delicious!!!
 Taste so decadent yet it’s so healthy.
 It’s gluten-free, dairy-free, low carb and very low calorie.
-Each serving has only 193 calories, 10 grams fat and just 3 Weight Watchers Freestyle Points.
+Each serving has only 193 calories, 10 grams fat, and just 3 Blue WW Freestyle Points and 4 Green.
 I hope you give it a try soon.
 You’re in for a fantastic dinner!

 Prep Time: 15 minutes